-This section provides the updated collection criteria that participating agencies used to submit hate crime data to the Uniform Crime Reporting (UCR) Program in 2013.
+This section provides the updated collection criteria that participating agencies used to submit hate crime data to the UCR Program beginning in 2013.
 It includes information about the new and revised collection standards for gender bias, gender identity bias, the involvement of juveniles, revised sexual-orientation bias types, multiple biases per offense, revised race and ethnicity categories, and the revised rape definition.